Struggling to get interviews?

 5. Trebuchet MS

-Designed for on-screen reading, Trebuchet MS is an excellent sans-serif font that adds some creativity without sacrificing clarity.
+Designed for on-screen reading, Trebuchet MS is an excellent sans-serif font that features a hint of creativity (just look at that lowercase g) without sacrificing clarity.

 6. Cambria

-The first of the serifs on this list, Cambria is known for its even proportions that make it easy to read even at smaller sizes.
+Cambria is a serif font known for its even proportions that make it easy to read even at smaller sizes.
+It’s a classy choice if you want your resume to have a more academic feel.

 7. Georgia

-Georgia is very similar to Times New Roman, but works slightly better on digital display because it’s easy to read even in low resolution.
-It was commissioned by Microsoft in 1993 and is the main font for the New York Times.
+Georgia is another serif font that works well on digital displays because it’s easy to read even in low resolution.
+It was commissioned by Microsoft in 1993 and is also widely used for digital content and is known for its readability.

 8. Garamond